neumino/neumino.github.io/movies.md

-### Guns Akimbo
+### May the Devil Take You: Chapter 2
-*Released on 2020-02-27, vote average 7.5*
+*Released on 2020-02-27, vote average 9*

-An ordinary guy suddenly finds himself forced to fight a gladiator-like battle for a dark website that streams the violence for viewers.
-Miles must fight heavily armed Nix and also save his kidnapped ex-girlfriend.
+Two years after escaping from demonic terror, Alfie and Nara try to continue their lives.
+However, Alfie&#39;s worst nightmare has just begun and the dangers that await are increasingly threatening.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZOFatKD0Vzo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Q6ZLZEGUacg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>